Today we’re checking out Knowledge Zenith’s (KZ) second balanced armature (BA) only offering, the BA10.

 The BA10 takes the AS10’s excellent signature and performance, refines it further, then sticks it in a unique, higher quality shell with a better cable.
 Unfortunately, ergonomics take a hit in the process making the BA10 less of a universal fit than the AS10’s more traditional bean-shaped, though still quite large, low profile shell.

-While I found the BA10’s ergonomics their Achilles Heel, they’re still comfortable.
-They just require some finagling with tips or the memory wire to get the most secure fit.
-If you’re okay with that and are more interested in getting excellent sound and build quality for your dollar, along with KZ’s best cable to date, the BA10 is a safe buy.
-For my personal tastes, the AS10 is still top tog in KZ’s lineup.
-It’s more comfortable, less expensive, and while it’s performance isn’t quite as good, the warmer, bassier signature is more attractive to my ears.
+While I found the BA10’s ergonomics their Achilles Heel, it’s still a comfortable earphone.
+It just requires some finagling with tips or the memory wire to get the most secure fit.
+If you’re okay with that and are more interested in getting excellent sound and build quality for your dollar, along with KZ’s best cable to date, the BA10 is a must buy that sits atop KZ’s lineup for a reason.

 Thanks for reading!